How did we get here? 'AINA VAN LIFE in Hawaii

 It was that intense itch and irritation that was brewing between us.
 The kind keeps you up at night.
 The feeling that we had to make a change.
 We needed to grow into the minimalism we envisioned for ourselves.
 We spent the year prior building and dreaming and planning our entity, 'AINA life.
 Still working full time we wanted our income to go to our vision, not the fat rent check at the end of the month.

 Do you know the feeling of survival mode?
 We were ready for that, and for all the life lessons that would come our way.
 If we were going to make 'AINA life true, we needed to be in this mindset.
 I think it has propelled us forward.
 It has also sent us in spouts of insanity, but that is just part of the deal.

 Franco being from Venezuela, was use to living of a backpack, and traveling for almost 7 years straight.
 The long and unpredictable process that comes in waiting for marriage papers and interviews to process, just so you can move on with our life was also putting him in mood.
 A feeling of being stuck when it's just not in your DNA to be in one place.

 How long will we last?
-It's almost been a year and the thought of moving in a place sounds so good sometimes, yet we still aren't ready do commit.
+It's been a year and the thought of moving into a place sounds so good sometimes, yet we still aren't ready do commit.
 We love being mobile and untied.
 We miss our own kitchen and WIFI and that's about it.